British Empire: Loss of the Thirteen American Colonies

-Rise of the "Second" British Empire (1783–1815)
+Consolidation and global dominance (1783–1815)

 Exploration of the Pacific

 Since 1718, transportation to the American colonies had been a penalty for various offences in Britain, with approximately one thousand convicts transported per year.
-Forced to find an alternative location after the loss of the Thirteen Colonies in 1783, the British government turned to Australia.
+Forced to find an alternative location after the loss of the Thirteen Colonies in 1783, the British government looked for an alternative, eventually turning to Australia.
+On his first of three voyages commissioned by the government, James Cook reached New Zealand in October 1769.
+He was the first European to circumnavigate and map the country.
+From the late 18th century, the country was regularly visited by explorers and other sailors, missionaries, traders and adventurers but no attempt was made to settle the country or establish possession.
 The coast of Australia had been discovered for Europeans by the Dutch in 1606, but there was no attempt to colonise it.
-In 1770 James Cook charted the eastern coast while on a scientific voyage, claimed the continent for Britain, and named it New South Wales.
+In 1770, after leaving New Zealand, James Cook charted the eastern coast, claimed the continent for Britain, and named it New South Wales.
 In 1778, Joseph Banks, Cook's botanist on the voyage, presented evidence to the government on the suitability of Botany Bay for the establishment of a penal settlement, and in 1787 the first shipment of convicts set sail, arriving in 1788.
 Unusually, Australia was claimed through proclamation.
 Indigenous Australians were considered too uncivilised to require treaties, and colonisation brought disease and violence that together with the deliberate dispossession of land and culture were devastating to these peoples.
 Britain continued to transport convicts to New South Wales until 1840, to Tasmania until 1853 and to Western Australia until 1868.
 The Australian colonies became profitable exporters of wool and gold, mainly because of the Victorian gold rush, making its capital Melbourne for a time the richest city in the world.